Long Story Short: Omitted Variable Bias in Causal Machine Learning: Omitted Firm Characteristics in Evaluating the Effects of 401(k) Plan.

-Although an improvement over a naive comparison, the previous estimates may still be threatened by unobserved confounders.
-It is thus advisable to consider scenarios in which conditional ignorability fails.
-Figure~\ref{fig:401k-confounding} presents one such scenario, where a violation of conditional ignorability is credible.
-Employers often offer a benefit in which they ``match'' a proportion of an employee's contribution to their 401(k) up to 5\% of the employee's salaries.
-The model in Figure~\ref{fig:401k-confounding} allows this ``matched amount,'' denoted by $M$, to be determined by unobserved firm characteristics $F$, observed worker characteristics $X$, and by 401(k) eligibility $D$.
-Note that, in this model, adjustment for $X$ alone is \emph{not} sufficient for control of confounding, as there are open confounding paths due to the latent variables $F$ and $U$ passing through $M$.
-Instead, we now need to condition \emph{both} on observed covariates $X$ \emph{and} latent confounders $F$ for ignorability to hold.\footnote{We note that Figure~\ref{fig:401k-confounding} is just one example, and our sensitivity analysis results hold for \emph{any} model in which conditional ignorability holds given observed variables and latent confounders.}

-How strong would the omitted firm characteristics $F$ have to be (in terms of partial $R^2$s) in order to overturn our previous conclusions?
-How would our estimates have changed under certain posited strengths of the explanatory power of firm characteristics?
+It is now useful to consider scenarios in which conditional ignorability fails.
+Figure~\ref{fig:dag-401k-2} presents one such scenario, where a violation of conditional ignorability is credible.\footnote{We note that Figure~\ref{fig:dag-401k-2} is just one example, and our sensitivity analysis results hold for {any} model in which conditional ignorability holds given observed variables and latent confounders.} Employers often offer a benefit in which they ``match'' a proportion of an employee's contribution to their 401(k) up to 5\% of the employee's salaries.
+The model in Figure~\ref{fig:dag-401k-2} allows this ``matched amount,'' denoted by $M$, to be determined by unobserved firm characteristics $A$, observed worker characteristics $X$, and by 401(k) eligibility $D$.
+In this model, adjustment for $X$ alone is \emph{not} sufficient for control of confounding.
+Instead, we now need to condition \emph{both} on observed covariates $X$ \emph{and} latent confounders $A$ for ignorability to hold.\footnote{Note that in this case the average treatment effect is still defined as $\Ep[ Y(1) - Y(0)]$.
+The relevant counterfactuals $Y(d)$ are obtained by setting $D=d$ for all descendants of $D$, that is \mbox{$Y(d) = g_Y(d, M(d), X, \epsilon_Y)$}, where \mbox{$M(d) = g_M(d, F, X, \epsilon_M).$ }} How strong would the omitted firm characteristics $A$ have to be in order to overturn our previous conclusions?
 And how plausible are the strengths revealed to be problematic?
 In what follows, we use our sensitivity analysis results to address these questions.